anitachengalva/tech-blog/README.md

 ## Installation and Usage

 In order to run this application, you will want to `git clone` this repository so that the code is on your local machine.
 Run `npm i` while in the root directory in order to install all necessary [Node.js](https://nodejs.org/en/) dependencies.
-Then run `npm start` to launch the server.
+Then run `npm run test` to run tests, `npm run seed` to seed the database, and `npm start server` to launch the server.

 This application is hosted at Port 3001, so typing: `http://localhost:3001/` into the address bar of your browser (while the server is running) should display the user interface.